googleace03ff07b704d6e 9E610E327B22C4D0DE77FCAF1F4E508A yandex_c1ed43cb6a742649

 Penalties and Interest Calculations – Not-for-Profit Corporations

-Not-for-Profit corporations annual report filing fee is $10.00 and the penalty for being late is $3.00.
-Revocation takes place approximately 6 months post annual report due date.
+Not-for-profit corporations’ Illinois annual report filing fee is $10.00 and the penalty for being late is $3.00.
+The revocation takes place approximately 6 months after the annual report due date.
 Reinstatement is accomplished by filing the NFP 112.45/113.60 form (filing fee $25.00) along with the annual report ($10.00 filing fee and $3.00 late fee).